Doctors Note Logo

 The good news?
 With proper monitoring, regular meals, and communication with your doctor, many people use glipizide safely and successfully.

-If you're experiencing symptoms like shakiness, sweating, confusion, or dizziness, check your symptoms using this AI-powered hypoglycemia assessment tool to better understand what might be happening and get guidance on next steps.
+If you're experiencing symptoms like shakiness, sweating, confusion, or dizziness and aren't sure what's happening, take a moment to use this free symptom assessment tool to better understand your symptoms and get recommendations on what to do next.

 And most importantly: